Succulent Burgers: Grind Your Own With 5 Great Cuts

-If so, a meat grinder is absolutely essential for your kitchen.
-These devices are inexpensive and extremely versatile.
+If so, a meat grinder is essential for your kitchen.
+These devices are inexpensive and highly versatile.

-We’ll take a look today at the best way to produce fantastic burgers.
+Today, we’ll look at the best way to produce fantastic burgers.
 If you want to know which cuts of meat work best for homemade burgers, you’ve come to the right place.

 Why Use A Meat Grinder?

-There are two driving reasons behind most people grinding their own meat: safety and taste.
+Two driving reasons behind most people grinding their own meat are safety and taste.

-If you choose to grind your own, you retain full control over the ingredients.
-If you buy pre-ground meat from a butcher, on the other hand, you simply have no idea of where it came from.
+You retain full control over the ingredients if you choose to grind your own.
+If you buy pre-ground meat from a butcher, on the other hand, you have no idea of where it came from.

 Freshly ground beef undeniably tastes better, too.
 You can tweak the fattiness and taste according to your preference.
-There will no time for it to oxidize so you’ll enjoy a fresh burger precisely as you like it.
+There will be no time for it to oxidize, so you’ll enjoy a fresh burger precisely as you like it.

-The difference is like comparing fresh herbs to the freeze-dried alternative… There’s no real comparison to be made.
+The difference is like comparing fresh herbs to the freeze-dried alternative… There’s no accurate comparison to be made.
 Homemade burgers win out every single time.

-Let’s look now at 5 different cuts you can use.
+Let’s look now at five different cuts you can use.